docker/docs/content/security/for-admins/provisioning/just-in-time.md

 title: Just-in-Time provisioning
 ---

-Just-in-Time (JIT) provisioning runs after every successful SSO sign-in.
+Just-in-Time (JIT) provisioning runs after every successful single sign-on (SSO) sign-in.
 JIT verifies that the user that signs in is a member of the organization and teams that they are assigned to in the IdP.
 When you [create your SSO connection](../single-sign-on/_index.md), JIT provisioning is turned on by default.

 ## SSO authentication with JIT provisioning enabled